EmmanuelDej/rtd-tutorial/docs/terra.rst

 ---------------
 Most access to Terra is done via a secure shell session.
 In addition, **two-factor authentication** is required to login to any cluster.

 Users on **Windows** computers use either `Puttty <http://www.putty.org/>`_ or `MobaXterm <http://mobaxterm.mobatek.net/>`_ .
 If MobaXterm works on your computer, it is usually easier to use.
-When starting an ssh session in PuTTY, choose the connection type 'SSH', select port 22, and then type the hostname 'grace.hprc.tamu.edu'.
-For MobaXterm, select 'Session', 'SSH', and then remote host 'grace.hprc.tamu.edu'.
+When starting an ssh session in PuTTY, choose the connection type 'SSH', select port 22, and then type the hostname 'terra.tamu.edu'.
+For MobaXterm, select 'Session', 'SSH', and then remote host 'terra.tamu.edu'.
 Check the box to specify username and type your NetID.
 After selecting 'Ok', you will be prompted for Duo Two Factor Authentication.
 For more detailed instructions, visit the `Two Factor Authentication <https://hprc.tamu.edu/wiki/Two_Factor#MobaXterm/>`_  page.

 Users on **Mac** and **Linux/Unix** should use whatever SSH-capable terminal is available on their system.
-The command to connect to Grace is as follows.
+The command to connect to Terra is as follows.
 Be sure to replace [NetID] with your TAMU NetID.

 .. code-block:: php